simp/simp-core/spec/acceptance/suites/README.md

    * Each integration/(pre-)release test suite contains are two nodesets:
      `el7_server` and `el6_server`.
 These nodesets control the EL version of both the puppsetserver and rsyslog server.
+   * The `el6_server` nodeset does not test integration with an EL8 client.
    * The `rpm_docker` test suite contains two nodesets, `el7.yml` and `el6.yml`, for building a SIMP EL7 ISO and SIMP EL6 ISO, respectively.